10 Best Herbal Teas For Cirrhosis

 silybum marianum tea

-Silybum marianum, also known as milk thistle, is a herbal remedy that has been traditionally used to support liver health.
+Silybum marianum, also known as milk thistle, is a popular herbal remedy often used in the form of tea to support liver health.

 glycyrrhiza glabra tea